 Page 4, panel 4

 POWER UP: Booster demonstrates the ability to project his force field remotely at a moment's notice.
 Previous versions of Booster's power suits had this ability, but were considerably slower to employ it.

 Page 5, panel 4

 SOLIDIFIED TIME: Batman knows that Booster was a quarterback in the future.
 This demonstrates that even in the post-Flashpoint, Batman knows nearly everything, and Booster was still a college quarterback in the future.

 Page 7, panel 4

 LIQUIFIED TIME: More post-Flashpoint reality bending: despite her comment, what really came between Ice and Guy Gardner was Ice's death in Justice League Task Force #14.
-And despite Gardner's comment, it was revealed in Justice League: Generation Lost #12 Ice wasn't really a goddess but a super-powered gypsy.
+(And despite Gardner's comment, according to Justice League: Generation Lost #12, Ice wasn't really a goddess but a super-powered gypsy.)

 Page 11, panel 4

 August General in Iron inexplicably tears off his clothing to stand in front of a speeding van headed towards United Nations Headquarters.
 The security for the United Nations is handled by the U.N.
 Department of Safety and Security with a staff of scores of thousands of security personnel.
 Why are none of those highly-trained personnel present when a van accelerates down East 44th Street directly towards their New York world headquarters?